Verifying Device Drivers with Pancake: Verified Ethernet Driver

 \subsection{Memory Access Control}

-In addition to the memory access constraints described in \autoref{s:device-model} and \autoref{s:spsc-model}, we furthermore verify that only the parts of the driver responsible for packet transmission paths access any TX-related descriptor rings and SPSC queue state, and likewise that only its packet receipt paths access RX-related state.
+In addition to the memory access constraints described in Sections~\ref{s:device-model} and \ref{s:spsc-model}, we also verify that only the parts of the driver responsible for packet transmission access any TX-related descriptor rings and SPSC queue state, and likewise that only its packet receipt paths access RX-related state.

-We enforce this using Viper's native permissions features to specify access controls, in this way providing formal verification of memory safety and region isolation.
+We enforce this using Viper's native permissions to specify access controls, in this way providing formal verification of memory safety and region isolation.
 In effect, our driver verification applies a separation logic-like principle by partitioning the driver's global memory into RX and TX regions\ (which reflects their use in \lionsos \citep{\lionsCite}).